Caucasus: Toponyms

 The term Caucasus is not only used for the mountains themselves but also includes Ciscaucasia (which is part of the Russian Federation) and Transcaucasia.
 According to Alexander Mikaberidze, Transcaucasia is a "Russo-centric" term.

 The Transcaucasus region and Dagestan were the furthest points of Parthian and later Sasanian expansions, with areas to the north of the Greater Caucasus range practically impregnable.
 The mythological Mount Qaf, the world's highest mountain that ancient Iranian lore shrouded in mystery, was said to be situated in this region.
 The region is also one of the candidates for the location of Airyanem Vaejah, the apparent homeland of the Iranians of Zoroaster.
 In Middle Persian sources of the Sasanian era, the Caucasus range was referred to as Kaf Kof.
 The term resurfaced in Iranian tradition later on in a variant form when Ferdowsi, in his Shahnameh, referred to the Caucasus mountains as Kōh-i Kāf.
 "Most of the modern names of the Caucasus originate from the Greek Kaukasos (Lat., Caucasus) and the Middle Persian Kaf Kof".

-"The earliest etymon" of the name the Caucasus comes from Kaz-kaz, the Hittite designation of the "inhabitants of the southern coast of the Black Sea".
+"The earliest etymon" of the name Caucasus comes from Kaz-kaz, the Hittite designation of the "inhabitants of the southern coast of the Black Sea".

 It was also noted that in Nakh Ков гас (Kov gas) means "gateway to steppe".

-Endonyms and exonyms

-The modern endonym for the region is usually similar in many languages, and is generally between Kavkaz and Kaukaz.